 The use of social networking applications such as Facebook and Twitter by top universities to advertise their postgraduate programs is most persuasive, as the advertisements reappear each time you refresh a page, check your friends’ pictures or send a message.
 These targeted advertisements almost seem to constantly trail many unsuspecting students online, leaving them confused about which university is actually a top university to study law at.

 However, distinguishing which is the top university for law for you need not be a cumbersome task.
-A foolproof method to start with is to tailor-match a university that best suits your needs.
+A foolproof method to start with is to tailor-match a best university that best suits your needs.
 Think about the location of the top university you have in mind, is it easily accessible?
 Find out how reputable the top university is.
 Also, you need to discover which learning and teaching environment works best for you.